-This often severe, throbbing type of headache is different from other types of headaches in that symptoms other than pain occur with the headache.
-Nausea and vomiting, lightheadedness, sensitivity to light (photophobia), and other visual disturbances are common migraine symptoms.
+This often severe, throbbing type of headache is different from other types of headaches.
+Symptoms other than pain can occur with a migraine headache.
+Nausea and vomiting, lightheadedness, sensitivity to light (photophobia), and other visual changes are common.
 A migraine headache may last from 4 to 72 hours.

 Migraines are also unique in that they have distinct phases.
-Not all people have each phase, however.
+But not all people have each phase.
 The phases of a migraine headache may include:

 - Aura phase.
 About one-third of people who have migraine headaches describe having an unusual “feeling” or aura before the headache.
 The aura phase includes visual, sensory, or motor symptoms that occur just before the headache.
-Examples include hallucinations, numbness, changes in speech, visual changes, and muscle weakness.
-Migraine sufferers may or may not have an aura before the beginning of the headache.
+Examples are hallucinations, numbness, changes in speech, visual changes, and muscle weakness.
+Migraine sufferers may or may not have an aura before the start of the headache.

 - Headache phase.
 This is the period during the actual headache.
 Throbbing pain occurs on one or both sides of the head.
-Sensitivity to light and motion is common, as are depression, fatigue, and anxiety.
+Sensitivity to light and motion is common.
+So, too, are depression, fatigue, and anxiety.

 - Headache resolution phase.
-Pain lessens during this phase, but may be replaced with fatigue, irritability, and trouble concentrating.
+Pain lessens during this phase.
+But it may be replaced with fatigue, irritability, and trouble concentrating.
 Some people feel refreshed after an attack, while others do not.